 - Most of them are made of plastic/polypropylene, but a few stainless steel.
 You’ll want to exercise caution with the latter as they get pretty hot to the touch (since anything metal retains heat)

 - You may need to remove your brew holder assembly, in the case of my I do not (I like that…not always easy to get that thing out) as some are designed for this not to be necessary.
-Make sure you close the top securely.
-Run a normal cycle the way you normally do.
+Your brewer manual should tell you.Make sure you close the top securely.

 Good Luck…Happy Brewing!